 - continually monitor file and perimeter activity and access to sensitive data;

-- access control–re-compute/revoke permissioning on need-to-know business right;
+- access control–re-compute/revoke permissioning on need-to-know business rights;

 - maintain written records–detailed activity records for all data user objects.

-HIPAA’s Privacy Rule and the FTC Act, discussed next, are similar, and healthcare organizations should understand how to properly follow both for comprehensive data security.
+HIPAA’s Privacy Rule and the FTC Act, discussed next, are similar, and healthcare organizations should understand how to follow both for comprehensive data security properly.

 Federal Trade Commission Safeguards Rule Updates

-The Federal Trade Commission – independent of presidential control –prohibits unfair competition and has been the chief federal agency on privacy policy and enforcement since the1970s when it began enforcing one of the first federal privacy laws – the Fair Credit Reporting Act.
-Since then, rapid changes in technology have raised new privacy concerns, but the FTC’s overall approach has been consistent: The agency uses law enforcement, policy initiatives, and consumer and business education to protect consumers’ personal information and ensure that they have the confidence to take advantage of the many benefits of the marketplace.
+The Federal Trade Commission – independent of presidential control –prohibits unfair competition.
+It has been the chief federal agency on privacy policy and enforcement since the 1970s when it began enforcing one of the first federal privacy laws – the Fair Credit Reporting Act.
+Since then, rapid changes in technology have raised new privacy concerns, but the FTC’s overall approach has been consistent: The agency uses law enforcement, policy initiatives, and consumer and business education to protect consumer’s personal information and ensure that they have the confidence to take advantage of the many benefits of the marketplace.

-The FTC’s overseeing role for financial institutions protects information from foreseeable threats to security and data integrity.
-The Gramm-Leach-Bliley Act requires that financial institutions share and protect customers’ private information, and the FTC’s Gramm-Leach-Bliley Act Safeguards Rule requires covered financial institutions to develop, implement and maintain a comprehensive information security program that complies with FTC requirements.
-Among the updates to that we can expect to see to this are:
+The FTC’s overseeing role for financial institutions protects information from foreseeable security and data integrity threats.
+The Gramm-Leach-Bliley Act requires that financial institutions share and safeguard customers’ private information, and the FTC’s Gramm-Leach-Bliley Act Safeguards Rule requires covered financial institutions to develop, implement, and maintain a comprehensive information security program that complies with FTC requirements.
+Among the updates that we can expect to see are:

 - improved third-party assessor accountability to review required data security programs;

-- companies presenting their governing body a written security program;
+- companies presenting their governing body with a written security program;

 - senior officers provide annual compliance

-The FTC’s Business Center has Tips & Advice demonstrating:
+The FTC’s Business Center has tips and advice demonstrating:

 - a sound security plan, collect only what you need;